Caegi/LLM_and_OCR_date_extraction/README.md

 -Lack of a benchmark dataset and a set of consistent annotation rules with high-quality human annotation on which to test and improve the predictor.

--Economize the computation of LLM's inference by giving as the input only most relevant informations
+-Economize the computation of LLM's inference by giving as the input only most relevant information

 -Fully utilize the LLM's knowledge to make a good judgement among several possible dates and even correct some OCR errors